-- (i) leather seats (for Chief Executive Officer/Directors only) Amended 12/11/2008; and - (ii) tow bar as approved by vehicle manufacturer. - Note: Sunroofs will not normally be approved. - (c) Accessories Employee Purchase
+- leather seats (for Chief Executive Officer/Directors only) Amended 12/11/2008; and - (ii) tow bar as approved by vehicle manufacturer.

+Note: Sunroofs will not normally be approved.

+(c) Accessories - Employee Purchase

 Any employee who has Unrestricted Private Use of a vehicle as part of an agreement may purchase additional accessories at their own expense on the understanding that the accessory will be installed and, if necessary, removed, at the employee's own expense.
 The City will accept no cost or other responsibility for the transferability to a replacement vehicle of any accessory purchased in this manner.
-Upon leaving the employee will make good the vehicle to the original specifications and standard of the vehicle at the time of the initial purchase of the vehicle.
+Upon leaving the employment of the City or change to an employee's vehicle entitlements, the employee will make good the vehicle to the original specifications and standard of the vehicle at the time of the initial purchase of the vehicle.
 This agreement is subject to approval by the Chief Executive Officer.